ignaleku/TFM-Logistics-Baseline/README.md

 # TFM Logistic Process

-This repository contains the code for a Master's Thesis project focused on simulation-based operational analysis and Reinforcement Learning for logistics processes.

-The project combines:

-1. Synthetic data generation.
-2. Discrete-event simulation with SimPy.
-3. Multi-stage logistics process modelling.
-4. Baseline policy comparison.
-5. Reinforcement Learning for operational prioritisation.

-The project should not be framed as a “digital twin”.
-A more accurate description is:

-> A discrete-event simulation environment for analysing logistics operations and training reinforcement learning policies for operational decision-making.
+A discrete-event simulation environment for analysing logistics operations and training reinforcement learning policies for operational decision-making.

+The project should not be described as a "digital twin".
+Preferred terms: discrete-event simulation, simulation-based operational analysis, simulation environment for decision learning.

 ---